shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 \+2 AC, +30ft, +10 INT

 While wearing this harness, at the end of every hour, if you’re not a horse, you start transforming into a horse.
-Saving throw: Constitution DC5 + your attunement points
+**Saving throw**: Constitution DC5 plus your attunement points
-Success: You gain 1 attunement point.
+**Success**: You gain 1 attunement point.
-Failure: You gain 1 horse transformation point.
+**Failure**: You gain 1 horse transformation point.

 For each horse transformation point you have, your features become more horse-like.
-When you gain your 3rd horse transformation point, you get stunned and gain immunity to all damage for 1 round as you transform completely into a horse.
+When you gain your 3rd horse transformation point, you become Transforming for 1 round as you transform completely into a horse.
 You are a horse.
 Anything you’re wearing gets magically transformed to fit your new body.
 If you’re wearing the harness, it magically moves itself to your muzzle, if it was not already there.

 While you are a horse, you have the following benefits: resistance to all damage, an additional +10 INT, and the following abilities: